 You should proceed north (away from the lake) along Front Street and then west for a block and a half to see the Gooderham building on Church Street, which is a work of art in its own right.
 One of Toronto's most memorable images is this building, which is framed in front of the city's tallest structures.

-Enjoy Toronto.
-And share your experiences and ideas about Toronto tourist attractions by using the comment section.
+Enjoy Toronto and share your experiences and ideas about by using the comment section.